kthordarson/engine/README.md

 *A Tiny Game Engine Made with Python*

-**pyxora** is a lightweight abstraction over libraries like `pygame` and others.
+**pyxora** is a lightweight abstraction over libraries like [pygame-ce](https://github.com/pygame-community/pygame-ce) and others.
 It's designed to serve as a simple, open-source game engine for building 2D games.

 > **Note:** The project is still in early development.
 It is not recommended for complex project/games at this stage.
 ---